 - Have abnormally small testicles

 Either partner may want to be tested if they have undergone cancer treatments.
 At times, one or both partners may opt to have fertility testing just because they are curious or worried about their fertility status.

 The Infertility Evaluation

-During the initial infertility evaluation, both the female and male partner undergo a full physical examination.
+During the initial infertility evaluation, patients undergo a full physical examination.
 Their complete medical histories are reviewed and their urine and blood are tested.

 Tests For Female Infertility

 Tests for female infertility may include:

 Tests For Male Infertility (Please note male infertility patients to other providers)

 Diagnostic tests for male infertility may include one or more of the following:

 - Testicular biopsy